-7.1 Peer on Peer Abuse
+7.1 Child-on-Child Abuse

-- St Augustine of Canterbury Catholic Primary School recognises that children are capable of abusing their peers This referred to as peer-on-peer abuse and can take many forms.
-Further staff guidance can be found on the Staff notice board. - St Augustine of Canterbury Catholic Primary School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St Augustine of Canterbury Catholic Primary School recognises that peer on peer abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - $\circ$ sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some peer-on-peer abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all peer-on-peer abuse is unacceptable and all reports will be taken seriously.
+- St Augustine of Canterbury Catholic Primary School recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms.
+Further staff guidance can be found on the Staff Notice Board. - St Augustine of Canterbury Catholic Primary School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St Augustine of Canterbury Catholic Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'upskirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - $\circ \quad \text{initiation/hazing type violence and rituals} \\$

-- In order to minimise the risk of peer-on-peer abuse, St Augustine of Canterbury Catholic Primary School will: - Implement robust anti-bullying and behaviour policies, provide an age/ability appropriate PSHE and RSE curriculum, provide a range of reporting mechanisms e.g. worry boxes, dedicated reporting forms monitored by Designated Safeguarding Leads and Deputies. - St Augustine of Canterbury Catholic Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of peer-on-peer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - Training staff regarding Peer on Peer abuse, taking all reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches and in cases of sexual assault, informing the police and First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
-We will also ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.).
+- Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - Implement robust anti-bullying and behaviour policies, provide an age/ability appropriate PSHE and RSE curriculum, provide a range of reporting mechanisms e.g. worry boxes, dedicated reporting forms monitored by Designated Safeguarding Leads and Deputies. - St Augustine of Canterbury Catholic Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
+All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by: - Training staff regarding child-on-child abuse, taking all reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches and in cases of sexual assault, informing the police and First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of child-on-child abuse.
+We will also ensure that children recognise warning signs and sources of support both within the school and externally (such as Kent Police, ChildLine etc.).

-8.2 Child on Child Sexual Violence or Harassment
+7.2 Child on Child Sexual Violence or Harassment